-Fusion brass members have loved playing Chris’ charts over the last few years and we are very excited to have Chris return to The Core for a fifth season.
+Fusion brass members have loved playing Chris’ charts over the last few years and we are very excited to have Chris return to The Core for a sixth season.

 Mr. Molloy’s teaching and performance career expands far beyond the drum corps activity.
 He has been a performing member of professional jazz big bands in northern NJ, central DE, and western WA near Seattle.
 He has performed and/or recorded trumpet in the states of PA, WA, NJ, and DE with various parade bands, Italian and Peruvian procession bands, wedding bands, and soul/rock/funk bands.

-As a teacher, John has taught various High School Marching Bands including Montville High School (NJ), Smyrna High School (DE), Belleville High School (NJ), and currently Northern Highlands Regional High School (NJ).
+As a teacher, John has taught various High School Marching Bands including Montville High School (NJ), Smyrna High School (DE), Belleville High School (NJ), and currently Northern Highlands Regional and Fairlawn High Schools (both in NJ).
 He has also directed high school jazz big bands in NJ and DE.
-Additionally, John has taught hundreds of private brass lessons in the states of NJ, PA, DE, and WA.
+Additionally, John has taught hundreds of private brass lessons in the states of NY, NJ, PA, DE, and WA.

 John attended Central Regional High School as a member of The Golden Eagle Marching Band under the direction of Rich Guillen, and holds a Bachelor's Degree in Music Performance from Montclair State University.
 There, he studied with trumpet instructors Don Bachelor, Chuck Bumcrot, and Tony Kadleck.
 He was also appointed as the lead trumpet player for the NJ intercollegiate jazz big band for four straight years from 2006 to 2009 in addition to playing principal roles in various other college ensembles at Montclair State University.

 “I am extremely excited to be back Fusion Core for my second season as Brass Caption Head for 2018.
-I feel this is the best place for me to spend my 19th year in the drum corps activity.
-I look forward to working with the staff and members to make the 2017 season something memorable and special at Fusion Core.”
+I feel this is the best place for me to spend my 20th year in the drum corps activity.
+I look forward to working with the staff and members to make the 2018 season something memorable and special at Fusion Core.”

-John Molloy currently resides in Allentown, PA with his girlfriend Brittany and his pets: Andy the Cat and Mello the Corgi.
+John Molloy currently resides in Greenwood Lake, NY with his girlfriend Brittany and his pets: Andy the Cat and Mello the Corgi.
 He is currently active in the Northern NJ and Southern NY state areas as a teacher and a performer.
 He is grateful for his musical opportunities and endeavors to date, and he believes that all aspects of teaching and performance should be done with passion and inspiration.

 Teddi marched in the Mellophone section of World Champion Syracuse Brigadiers from 2000 to 2008 where her instructors included, Rick Morey, Gino Cipriani, Wayne Downey, Larry Markiewicz and Tom Santino.
 She held to positions of Mello Section Leader and Brass Captain.
 She is thrilled to be on the Fusion Team!

 Ryan began his drum corps involvement in 2008 with the Reading Buccaneers.
 He then served as the in-line tuba technician for The Skyliners Drum and Bugle corps in 2014.
 Ryan then took on the role of assistant brass caption head for the Skyliners in 2015.
 2016 brought Ryan to Fusion Core as the tuba music technician where he has since remained.

-In addition to drum corps, Ryan is active in the marching arts during the fall outdoor season as well.
+In addition to drum corps, Ryan is active in the marching arts during the fall outdoor season.
 He served as the assistant band director at Greater Nanticoke Area from 2010-2015.
-He is currently a show coordinator for the Hazleton Area High School, and is also the visual instructor for the Wilkes University Marching Colonels, as well as a guest clinician for marching bands in Pennsylvania and New Jersey.
+He is currently a show coordinator for the Hazleton Area High School, and the visual instructor for the Wilkes University Marching Colonels, as well as a guest clinician for marching bands in Pennsylvania and New Jersey.

-As a perfomer, Ryan has played with ensembles such as The Scranton Brass Orchestra, The Wyoming Valley Band, The Wilkes University Civic Band, The Hazleton Liberty Band, The Upper Schuylkhill Marching Band, and The University of Scranton Concert Band.
-He is a founding member of the Anthracite Tuba Quartet, and is the tuba player for The East End Vipers jazz combo.
+As a performer, Ryan has played with ensembles such as The Scranton Brass Orchestra, The Wyoming Valley Band, The Wilkes University Civic Band, The Hazleton Liberty Band, The Upper Schuylkill Marching Band, and The University of Scranton Concert Band.
+He is a founding member of the Half Ton Tuba Quartet, and is the tuba player for The East End Vipers jazz combo.
 Ryan also freelances with large and small ensembles throughout Northeastern and Central Pennsylvania.

-Ryan currently resides in Hazleton with his dog, Rusty, and is employed through the Luzerne Intermediate Unit.
+Ryan currently resides in Hazleton with his trusted sidekick, Holden Catfield, and is employed through the Luzerne Intermediate Unit.

 Matthew Peterson received a Bachelor of Music Education from Seton Hall University.
 He has served as an Assistant Conductor to the Atlantic Pops Community Band, and Conductor of All South Jersey Elementary Honors Bands.
 Matthew marched in the Bushwackers Drum and Bugle Corps from 2012-2014, and won a World Championship during the 2015 inaugural season of WGI Winds with Rhythm X Winds.
 This season will be his second year as the Mellophone Technician for Fusion Drum Core.